davidtchiu/davidtchiu.github.io/teaching/cs161/lab6.diamonds/index.md

 #### Part II: Challenges
 1. Let's move on to something a little more challenging: `changeSize(int newHeight, int newWidth)`.
 You'll need to change the sizes of the two triangles in such a way that the sum of the heights is equal to `newHeight` and the `width` is adjusted to `newWidth`.
 Okay, easy enough with a couple calls to the Triangles' `changeSize()` method.

     - However, this will introduce a new problem.
-The triangles, upon changing size, may be overlapping each other, or they could be spread apart!
+The triangles, upon changing their size, may be overlapping each other, or they could be spread apart!

-    - You'll need to do some more work to bring them back together so that their bases touch again!
-That means you'll need to move one of the triangles up or down to adjust for the offset.
-But how much do you move by...?
+    - You'll need to move the bottom triangle up or down to adjust for the offset.
+But how much do you move it by...?

 2. Nice work!
+That was challenging!
 The last piece we're missing are the "slow move" methods.
 Go ahead and start writing the `slowMoveHorizontal(int distance)` method.
 Again, this is trickier than expected.
 You can't just tell the top and bottom triangles to `slowMoveHorizontal` themselves, because the diamond would be split apart, instead of moving along as one shape.

     - Here's a hint: the `moveHorizontal(int distance)` method you wrote previously *does* appear to move the whole diamond instantaneously.
 What if you called this method repeatedly on a distance of 1?
 (Write a loop!)